Instruction and Leadership Team

 Dr. Elisabeth Bailey is an instructor teaching in both the undergraduate and graduate nursing programs at UBC.
 She has been a psychiatric/mental health nurse practitioner for over 10 years with a particular interest in the treatment of anxiety, depression and the sequelae of complex trauma.
 In addition to her psychiatric NP work, Dr. Bailey has practiced pediatric nursing in acute, primary care and long-term rehabilitative settings.
 She is also interested in using contemplative practices such as meditation to support compassionate nursing practice.

-Get to know the Seniors Care Directors who are leading the program.
+Get to know the Seniors Care Director who is leading the program.